 Today, we are going to look at the pelvis, this massive structure inside the figure.
 It’s hugely important for the gesture, it’s hugely important for the anatomy and for the forms.
 But it’s also horribly complicated.
-It is a bit of a nightmare shape:
+It is a nightmare shape!

 Now, I have a little confession for you.
 I haven’t studied the complex shape of the pelvis very much at all.
-We’re going to bypass a lot of the complexity and really focus on the things that are going to help us to draw better, just as we did with the ribcage.
-For the pelvis, we’re actually going to take even more liberties as we heavily simplify it.
+We’re going to bypass a lot of the complexity and really focus on the things that are going to help us to draw better, just like we did with the rib cage.
+For the pelvis, we’re going to take even more liberties.